Ok Mums, we’ve done it.

 1 x Tin Sweetened Condensed Milk (395g)

-2 x Heaped Tablespoons Cocoa (organic cocao gives a really nice flavour, but any cocoa will work)
+2 x Heaped Tablespoons Cocoa (organic cacao gives a really nice flavour with secret added health benefits, but any cocoa will work)

 2 x Tablespoons Baileys (plus extra for drinking)